Glacier: Formation

 Glaciers form where the accumulation of snow and ice exceeds ablation.
 A glacier usually originates from a cirque landform (alternatively known as a corrie or as a cwm) – a typically armchair-shaped geological feature (such as a depression between mountains enclosed by arêtes) – which collects and compresses through gravity the snow that falls into it.
-This snow accumulates and the weight of the snow falling above compacts it, forming névé (granular snow).
-Further crushing of the individual snowflakes and squeezing the air from the snow turns it into "glacial ice".
-This glacial ice will fill the cirque until it "overflows" through a geological weakness or vacancy, such as a gap between two mountains.
+This snow accumulates and refreezes, turning into névé (granular snow).
+Further crushing of the individual snowflakes and expelling the air from the snow turns it into firn and eventually "glacial ice".
+This glacial ice will fill the cirque until it "overflows" through a geological weakness or vacancy from the edge of the cirque called the "lip" or threshold.
 When the mass of snow and ice reaches sufficient thickness, it begins to move by a combination of surface slope, gravity, and pressure.
 On steeper slopes, this can occur with as little as 15 m of snow-ice.

-In temperate glaciers, snow repeatedly freezes and thaws, changing into granular ice called firn.
-Under the pressure of the layers of ice and snow above it, this granular ice fuses into denser firn.
+In temperate glaciers, snow repeatedly freezes and thaws, changing into granular ice or névé.
+Under the pressure of the layers of ice and snow above it, this granular snow fuses into denser firn.
 Over a period of years, layers of firn undergo further compaction and become glacial ice.
 Glacier ice is slightly more dense than ice formed from frozen water because glacier ice contains fewer trapped air bubbles.

 Glacial ice has a distinctive blue tint because it absorbs some red light due to an overtone of the infrared OH stretching mode of the water molecule.
 (Liquid water appears blue for the same reason.
 The blue of glacier ice is sometimes misattributed to Rayleigh scattering of bubbles in the ice.)